reneelung/intro-to-ember/PITCHME.md

 #VSLIDE

-Adding code to components allows us to make use of Ember's `computed` properties, sometimes known as data binding
+Adding code to components allows us to make use of Ember's `computed` properties, also known as data binding